New Rules for Real Estate Agencies and Private Realtors in Montenegro

 Format and cost:

-Cost: 150 euros (paid into the account of the Chamber of Commerce).
+Cost: 150 euros (paid to the account of the Chamber of Commerce).

 Written part (test): Lasts up to 1 hour.
 To be admitted to the oral stage, you must answer at least 75% of the questions correctly.